tomschenkjr/so-simple-theme/_posts/blog/2012-05-17-using-sublime-text-2-for-r.md

 ## **Credits**

 This is a tutorial that combines the work of others.
 This tutorial is just making gumbo from the recipes of others.
 In particular, [Wojciech Bederski](http://wuub.net/), who wrote the SublimeREPL package, which is key. _Update_: Wojciech also wanted to give props to hootener, who really supported the Windows R implementation for REPL.
 [Mads Hartmann Jensen](http://mads379.github.com/) [wrote](https://github.com/mads379/SublimeREPL/commit/1d1527b63fc9abd86ca3bb23dad29dd2604984ac) added the R support in REPL.
 Obviously, the Sublime folks have put together a...uh...sublime program.

+## Epilogue

+[^1]: Since writing this, I've entirely switched my workflow to RStudio.
+It's development capabilities are fantastic.
+Nevertheless, Sublime Text 2 has much more advanced editing functionality.